outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - the pattern/structure/other interface structures of this 'difference type' are indicators of error structures like a 'change to the solution format', which can direct an interface query that finds 'changes to inputs that would not invalidate the solution format' (which are 'possible variables' of the solution), which would produce changes like 'changing how node layer outputs are combined' or 'changing which node layer outputs are combined'
           - knowing more possible variables of the solution allows valid variants of the solution to be generated/applied/derived for various problem-solving intents like 'improving an existing solution' or specific problem format intents like 'prioritizing different input structures (like subsets or adjacent features)'
         - related workflows: a related workflow of this workflow involves deriving intents of the problem/solution/solution-finding method formats (like 'find a prediction function' problem, 'neural network' solution-finding method, 'prediction function coefficient vector' solution format), such as 'prioritize different input structures like feature subsets such as adjacent features according to usefulness of those structures & coverage of input-output feature sequences' which is a useful intent for the 'find a prediction function' problem when the solution-finding method is 'neural networks'
+        - workflow fit: this is a specific version of a combination of the 'avoid error structures (such as 'error inputs') & move toward solution structures (like 'solution variables')' & 'change solutions to improve them' workflows

     - find alternate formats of problem/solution structures by applying useful structures to find alternate structures with the same input/output sequence to optimize problem/solution structures for different input/output formats
       - how to create a 'notebook' solution to the problem of 'having to print variable state and function output in order to see if a function is correct or applied correctly':